dghilardi/RustEditor/README.md

 Attempt to create a plugin for qtcreator letting it became a rust IDE

+RustEditor includes code from qtcreator, read the file LICENSE-3RD-PARTY.txt to gain information about licenses.

 ## Develop

  * Download qtcreator source and compile it